Advanced Opportunity Program Fellowship Processing Guidelines

 - Individuals from racial or ethnic populations which are under-represented among students of higher education.

 - Individuals with disabilities.

 - Individuals from financially disadvantaged backgrounds or circumstances.

-- Recent Immigrants (provided, however, that they meet the residency requirements, which state that applicants must be American citizens or permanent residents of the United States.
+- Recent Immigrants (must be U.S. citizens or permanent residents of the United States).

 Concurrent employment of Fellowship recipients is limited to the following:

 - University TA, PA, or RA of a maximum of 25%.